Loading...

 Whether the canvas is rendered asynchronously.
 Asynchronous rendering does not block the UI and significantly improves performance when adding a large number of nodes and edges.
 However, it's important to note that some synchronous operations may produce unexpected results, such as getting the view of a node or getting the bounding box of nodes/edges, because these synchronous operations may be triggered before the asynchronous rendering is complete.

-Whether to render only the elements in the visible area, default is false
+Whether to render only the elements in the visible area.
+Supports passing a boolean or an object VirtualOptions, default is false.

-, the initial screen load will only render elements in the current visible area.
-When dragging or zooming the canvas, the remaining elements will be automatically loaded based on the canvas window size.
+When dragging, zooming the graph, or scrolling, the remaining elements are dynamically loaded based on the window size.
 This significantly improves performance in scenarios with a large number of elements.

 (this: Graph,args: {node: Nodeport: Portcontainer: Elementselectors?: Markup.SelectorslabelContainer: ElementlabelSelectors?: Markup.SelectorscontentContainer: ElementcontentSelectors?: Markup.Selectors},) => void